 The Mineta Ambassadors Program’s name honors the legacy of former U.S. Secretary of Transportation and U.S. Secretary of Commerce, the Honorable Norman Y. Mineta, who, in addition to his celebrated career of public service, was a longtime member and leader within the U.S.-Japan Council.

-MAP provides grants to institutions that facilitate exchanges between the United States and Japan.
-MAP alumni are also welcomed into USJC’s TOMODACHI Generation network, which includes networking opportunities with other TOMODACHI alumni, opportunities to connect with USJC members, virtual and regional events throughout the year, and more.
+MAP alumni are welcomed into USJC’s TOMODACHI Generation network, which includes networking opportunities with other TOMODACHI alumni, opportunities to connect with USJC members, virtual and regional events throughout the year, and more.
 Inquiries may be sent to: [email protected].

 Eligibility Criteria